-Campers with a reservation who arrive after kiosk has closed should follow the self-registration instructions at the entrance station and proceed to their campsite.
-A board will be posted at the trail head with names and campsite numbers.
-There will also be printed campground maps available.
+Campers with a reservation who arrive after the entrance station has closed should follow the self-registration instructions at the entrance station and proceed to their campsite.
+A notice will be posted at the entrance station with names and campsite numbers.
+Campground maps are available at the trailhead.
 Please check in with the entrance station staff by 10 a.m. the following morning to complete your registration.

 STORE FOOD inside the provided storage container at each site to protect yourself and park wildlife.
 Food is not secure in tents, plastic storage boxes, or ice chests.
 Dispose of trash and food waste promptly in the animal-proof dumpsters to keep wildlife from consuming or spreading them around.
 Please recycle your plastic, glass, and aluminum.